Indian Certificate of Secondary Education: Subjects

+Fixed number of subjects are selected by schools.
 Candidates appearing for the ICSE must write examinations in at least six or at most eight subjects.
-Of these, five subjects will be included in their final grade — out of these five, one will compulsorily be English, even if it is the subject in which the student has scored the lowest marks.
+Of these, five subjects will be included in their final grade—out of these five, one will compulsorily be English, even if it is the subject in which the student has scored the lowest marks.
 There are three groups of subjects.